cdrn/cdrn.github.io/content/blog/gauloi-pt3/gauloi-pt3.md

 ## Fixing it

-The same idea that secures fill detection - the [single honest challenger model](https://docs.optimism.io/stack/fault-proofs/fp-security) - can be applied to resolution itself.
+The same idea that secures fill detection - the single honest challenger model[^optimism-fp] - can be applied to resolution itself.
 Optimism assumes state roots are valid unless someone proves otherwise.
 One honest watcher is enough.
 Apply the same logic to dispute outcomes.

 ### Resolution challenge window